1000realities/edgerealities-sdk-android/README.md

 ## Using the example app
 ### 1. Start the Edge Realities server instance
+1. In your web browser, navigate to the Edge Realities server instance URL provided along with your license.
+2. Log to the admin panel website with the credentials provided along with your license.
+3. You should be redirected to the home page of the Edge Realities' platform admin panel.
+(Image here).
+4. On the home page, start the 6DoF tracking server module by pressing the "Restart CloudSLAM" button.
+5. After a short while the "CloudSLAM status" panel will change to green and the value will be "Running".

 ### 2. Connect the client app
+1. Run the example app on your device.
+If the application is ran for the first time it is important that you **accept all permission requests**.
+2. Click the cog icon in the top right corner (or double swipe forward on some smartglass models).
+You should see a popup menu with two options:
+   - Scan QR code
+   - Connection settings.
+3. Select "Scan QR code", and point the device to the configuration QR code show on the home page of the Edge Realities admin panel (in your web browser).
+4. The application should show a blue popup “Configuration complete” once it was successfully configured for usage with Edge Realities.
+5. Click the “Play” icon in the bottom right corner to connect to the Edge Realities server intsance.
+6. The red cross icon in the top left corner should now change to a yellow excalmation mark, indicating that the connection has been succesfully established.

 ### 3. Initialize and build an environment map
+1. Once connected, the "video" section (or "Map" section) of the Edge Realities administration panel should show a live preview from the camera on the device.
+2. In not environment data is present, Red lines will be displayed over the preview indicating that the system is trying to initialize environment tracking.
+(Image here)
+3. To initialize the environment data, move your device around the environment while looking at the video preview.
+Try to avoid rapid movement, and make sure that the device is changing it's position (i.e. not just rotating).
+4. After few seconds the yellow exclamation mark icon in the client app should change to a green tick mark, indicating that  the envionrment data has been initialized tracking is in progress.
+On the video preview you will see that the red lines have been replaced by green dots.
+(Image here)
+5. Note: The initialization process can take anywhere from a few seconds to 15 minutes (depending on the environment, more clutter = faster initialization), so please be patient.
+6. Move your device around the environment to map it.
+Try to capture different viewing angles to obtain well defined environment data.
+You can see the data being built up live in the "Map" section.
+7. Once happy with the results, use the "Restart CloudSLAM" button on the home page to save your environment.
+8. In case you don't want to map the environment further and wish to focus only on tracking your device, building the environment map can be disabled in the "Map" section.

 ## SDK Documentation